-With 1,373 passing yards after Week 4, Carr tallied the most yards in club history through the first quarter of a season.
-Currently on pace for 5,451 yards, Carr is averaging a career-high 8.1 yards per attempt while completing 71.3 percent of his passes.
+With 1,373 passing yards through Week 4, Carr has tallied the most yards in club history through the first quarter of a season.
+Currently on pace for 5,492 yards - what would be an NFL-record - Carr is averaging a career-high 8.1 yards per attempt while completing 71.0 percent of his passes.
 In Week 4, Carr tallied the second-most yards in franchise history, behind only his record-setting 513-yard performance in 2016.
 The chart below shows where Carr's 437 yards passing in Week 4 rank among 2018 performances.